jebog/openshift-bootcamp/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

-# Creating and Exposing a WebSphere Liberty OpenShift Application
+# Exercise 2 - Creating and Exposing a WebSphere Liberty OpenShift Application

 In this lab, you'll create a simple WebSphere Liberty application Deployment resource and deploy it to OpenShift.
 The application resource consumption will be limited using the `resources` spec, the application will target a specific node, and the application will be exposed so it is accessible outside of the cluster.